 Why are pelvic floor muscles (PFMs) important for men?

-Men of all ages should have strong pelvic floor muscles - it has long been recognised the role of the PFMs are of concern to women, particularly following childbirth - but for men, it is a subject hardly ever discussed or even regarded as significant for them.
+Men of all ages should have strong pelvic floor muscles – it has long been recognised the role of the PFMs is of concern to women, particularly following childbirth – but for men, it is a subject hardly ever discussed or even regarded as significant for them.

 Where are the PFMs?

-They are thin sheets of muscles stretching like a hammock from the tailbone at the back, to the pubic bone at the front and through which the urinary tract and bowel pass.
+They are thin sheets of muscles stretching like a hammock from the tailbone at the back to the pubic bone at the front and through which the urinary tract and bowel pass.

 What do they do?